Ideas from the National Archives for National History Day

 Records related to antitrust suits from Record Group 21, Records of the U.S. District Court for the Southern District of New York, include cases involving sugar and tobacco.
 They are available at NARA's Northeast Region (New York City).

 On May 1, 1915, the German Embassy in Washington issued a warning that Americans entering the war zone around the British Isles would do so at their own risk.
 Six days later a German submarine sank the British transatlantic steamer Lusitania off the Irish coast without warning, causing the loss of 1,198 lives, including 128 Americans.
 Dismissing German arguments that the Lusitania was armed and carried contraband, President Woodrow Wilson through his Secretary of State warned Germany that a repetition of such acts would be regarded as "deliberately unfriendly."
 The incident helped turn public opinion against Germany and contributed to American involvement in World War I. NARA's Northeast Region (New York City) houses the records of the admiralty case, which grew out of the sinking.

 NARA's Northeast Region (New York City) has both court and U.S. Attorneys records for two of the most famous atomic spy cases of the Cold War period -- Julius and Ethel Rosenberg and Alger Hiss (Record Groups 21 and 118).
 The attorneys' files include evidence used in the trials.
-Related materials are available in the Archival Research Catalog (ARC).
+Related materials are available in the Online Catalog (OPA).

 In antitrust cases that went on from the 1950s well into the 1990s, the Justice Department accused IBM of monopolizing the market for the pre-computer tabulating machines of the day and the punch cards for storing information on these machines.
 It anticipated today's battles over computer software by about forty years.
 The case files are held in Record Group 21 at NARA's Northeast Region (New York City).